shpml/fundamentals/09_chapter/02_lesson.md

 }
 ```

-The condition is what's inside the parentheses; if that condition is truthy, the lines of code inside the curly braces (`{...}`) will be evaluated one by one.
+The condition is what's inside the parentheses; if that condition is 'truthy', the lines of code inside the curly braces (`{...}`) will be evaluated one by one.

 Let's take a step back for a minute, and consider something that's closer to our own experience: a flow chart.